Ole can't overlook Van de Beek any longer - Man Utd's underused Dutchman deserves to start every game | Goal.com

 He is far more progressive than Matic, while his vision and effective passing between the lines can link up attacks in a way that his team-mate cannot.

-While Van van Beek deserves enormous credit for pulling the strings in midfield, it would be remiss not to mention Bruno Fernandes, who was once again decisive.
+While Van de Beek deserves enormous credit for pulling the strings in midfield, it would be remiss not to mention Bruno Fernandes, who was once again decisive.

 It says everything about his performances since he joined United that scoring a brace is classed as a normal evening's work for the 26-year-old.
 Still, even by his high standards, his first goal was outstanding.